Skip to main content

 The MassArt Graduate Programs fund a range of opportunities each semester to students from all programs, providing an important workforce to the college, offering valuable professional and academic experience to our grads, and building long-term relationships with MassArt faculty and staff.

 There are two main types of Graduate Assistantships.
-All positions require that a student be in good academic standing and enrollment in a minimum of 9 credits.
+All positions require that you be in good academic standing and enrollment in a minimum of 9 credits:

 GAs (Graduate Assistants) provide management, academic, technical, curatorial, and operational support to a range of offices, programs, studios, labs, and galleries at the College, and may report to administrators, faculty, or other College personnel.
 The GA experience provides training in higher education administration and builds competencies consistent with the student's academic and/or professional objectives.
 A list of available GA positions for which you may apply is sent to all current and incoming students by the Graduate Programs Office prior to the start of each semester.